Moaesaycto/Moaesaycto/README.md

 Hi, I'm Moae.
 I like to make stuff.
 For a more detailed list of my projects, you should visit my website: [moae.dev](https://moaesaycto.github.io/).
 Below is a list of all repositories that may be of interest.
 Feel free to reach out to me over on my website if you would like to know more.

+Please note that these links are only to find the **source code** for my projects.
+If you want to see them in practice, head over to the [projects page on my website](https://moaesaycto.github.io/projects).

 ## Projects
 ### Education
 - [AI Game Portal](https://github.com/Moaesaycto/ai-games) ⚡